lauralwatkins/cjam/README.md

 This code is released under a BSD 2-clause license.

 If you use this code for your research, please cite:
-[Watkins et al. 2013, MNRAS accepted "Discrete dynamical models of omega Centauri" | arXiv:1308.4789][watkins2013]
+[Watkins et al. 2013, MNRAS, 436, 2598, "Discrete dynamical models of omega Centauri"][watkins2013]

 -------------------------------------------------------------------------------